liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 Open `docroot/html/guestbook/view.jsp`.
-At the top of the file, immediately after the `<%@include...` statement, is a scriptlet that gets the `guestbookId` from the `renderRequest` and find the `<aui:nav...` tag.
-Replace it with the
+At the top of the file, immediately after the `<%@include...` statement, is a scriptlet that gets the `guestbookId` from the `renderRequest`.
+Find the `<aui:nav...` tag.
+Replace it with the following tag:
-following:

     <liferay-ui:error key="guestbook-cannot-be-displayed" message="guestbook-cannot-be-displayed" />